UQ-RCC/hpc-docs/guides/Shell-Basics-for-HPC.md

   * you need to generate individual scripts from a template
   * basic templating techniques

-## Think and test before you fire a shell script at the HPC
+## Think, and test, before you fire a shell script at the HPC